advenk/av-blog/src/data/blog/gsoc25/gsoc-week-5.md

 ## Integrating a LM into the indIE architecture

 ### Core Idea
-We have seen that [indIE](https://aclanthology.org/2023.findings-ijcnlp.28.pdf) set the state-of-the-art for hindi information extraction back in 2023 with the following metrics on the BenchIE dataset:
+We have seen that [indIE](https://aclanthology.org/2023.findings-ijcnlp.28.pdf) set the state-of-the-art for Hindi information extraction back in 2023 with the following metrics on the BenchIE dataset:
 ```
 Precision   0.49
 Recall      0.53
 F1 Score    0.51
 ```

 The idea here is simple.
-IndIE relies on a 3 stage pipeline to produce its final output:
+IndIE relies on a three-stage pipeline to produce its final output:
-Sentence (input) -> Chunking (P1) -> Creating of MDT (P2) -> Hand Written Rules (P3) -> Triplets (Output)
+Sentence (input) -> Chunking (P1) -> Creation of MDT (P2) -> Handwritten Rules (P3) -> Triplets (Output)

 Let's look at what each of these phases does at a high level:
 1. **Chunking**: This is the process of breaking down the input sentence into meaningful multi-word units.
 Each chunk represents: